catospeltincx/exposing/students/joppe-venema.md

 inspection camera (usually used for plumbing purposes), 3D animations and CGI, the speculative video becomes unsettling and eerie.
 By ‘tunneling’ through different images of (abstract/ambiguous) landscapes and bodily passages the linear pattern of narrative becomes disoriented.
-By combining different knowledge and information about the future with archeology as a backdrop, I attempt to link a deep past with a near future while questioning the ideas of biological and as well as technological progress.
+By combining ideas and information about the future with archeology as a backdrop, I attempt to link a deep past with a near future.